working-group/VotingApi/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.

-### License
+## License

 The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)